yulondawyatt/unit-fundamentals/control-flow/readme.md

 ### Nested cases

-It is also possible to place an `if/else` inside of another `if/else` statement by placing the code inside of the code block.
+It is also possible to place an `if/else` inside another `if/else` statement by placing the code inside the code block.

 ```js
 const temperatureInFahrenheit = 29;